gyana/gyana/DEVELOPMENT.md

 ## Tests

-Run the pytest test suite:
+For pytest, run the individual tests:

 ```
-just test
+just test -k {name}
 ```

-Run your app in development mode and open the cypress UI:
+For cypress, run your app in development mode and open the cypress UI:

 ```
 yarn cypress:open